tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Some tests are parameterized.
 Parameters allow those running a Test to change the behavior of the test at the time it is run.
 This allows users to easily adapt the tests to their specific needs and contexts, making them more flexible and applicable to a wider range of scenarios.

 For example, a user working with data from just one country may wish to change a default `bdq:sourceAuthority` for some test to an authority that is more appropriate for that particular country – e.g. to change the default species names authority (which covers the whole world) to one specific for just that country, all while retaining the same decision making process within the Test.
-For more details see [3.3](../../guide/bdqtest/index.md#33-parameterizing-the-tests-normative) in the [BDQ Tests and Assertions](../../guide/bdqtest/index.md) document.
+For more details see [4.3 Parameterizing the Tests](../../guide/bdqtest/index.md#4.3-parameterizing-the-tests-normative) in the [BDQ Tests: Concepts, Types, and Use](../../guide/bdqtest/index.md) document.

 Similarly a parameterized Test may change default numerical values to values more appropriate to the local area – e.g. setting a maximum elevation that is more appropriate to the country, rather than using a default global maximum, such that for some parameterized `Validation` elevations higher than the local maximum, but still lower than the global maximum elevation would be `NOT_COMPLIANT`, fitting the local needs, while they would be `COMPLIANT` and not identified as problematic for local needs if the default global maximum elevation were used.